 Contact Mark at email@example.com

 Jason DuMond joined Fifield Piaker Elman Architects in 2002, and became a Principal with the firm in 2015.
-He has lead design teams on a variety of project types for the firm, ranging from large scale multifamily conversions to private apartments and commercial lobby renovations.
+He has lead design teams on a variety of project types for the firm, ranging from large scale multifamily conversions to private apartments to commercial lobby renovations and building-wide retail reimaginations.
 Mr. DuMond is responsible for all aspects of project development, from site survey and analysis to schematic design through construction administration and project closeout.
-Detail oriented, his primary interests include site-specific, clean design and green technologies.
+Detail oriented, his primary interests include site-specific, clean design and on-the-spot problem solving.

-Notable projects which Mr. DuMond has worked on include 150 Bay Street, an artist loft residential conversion in Jersey City, an expansion to the Restoration Hardware flagship store, and commercial office, lobby and core renovations at 1333 Broadway, 229 West 28th Street and 1400 Broadway in New York City.
+Notable projects which Mr. DuMond has worked on include 150 Bay Street, an artist loft residential conversion in Jersey City, an expansion to the Restoration Hardware flagship store, and commercial office, lobby and core renovations at 1333 Broadway, 1400 Broadway and 1501 Broadway in New York City.
 He has completed several single-family home renovations in Connecticut, apartments in New York City, and a beach house in Westhampton, Long Island.

 Jason DuMond received his Bachelor of Architecture degree from Syracuse University in 2002.
 He is a registered architect in the state of New York, and a member of the American Institute of Architects.